Eupatorium rotundifolium: Taxonomy

 The plants known as Eupatorium rotundifolium var. saundersii have often been treated as a variety of E. rotundifolium.
 They can be distinguished based on morphology, and molecular evidence also suggests that these plants may be different enough from E. rotundifolium to recognize them as a species, Eupatorium pilosum.

 Hybridization

 As is common in Eupatorium, E. rotundifolium can form hybrids with other species in the genus.
 In particular, Eupatorium godfreyanum is a hybrid of E. rotundifolium and Eupatorium sessilifolium.

-Chemical constituents
+Uses

 Eupatorium rotundifolium contains sesquiterpene lactones of the guaianolide type including euparotin acetate and eupachlorin acetate, both of which inhibit tumor growth in vitro when isolated from the plant.

+Medicinally, the plant was used to treat intermittent fevers in the past.